 Activities of the Saint-Auban Plant

 The VRC chlorinated waste recovery workshop at the Arkema plant in Saint-Auban processes chlorinated waste through burning.
 With a capacity of 25,000 metric tons per year, this workshop provides for the recycling and recovery of chlorinated liquid and gaseous residues in the form of hydrochloric acid.
-This product is then sold as a chemical intermediate for pharmaceuticals or fine chemicals.
+This product, used in the synthesis of T111, is also sold as a chemical intermediate for pharmaceuticals or fine chemicals.

-The plant has a biological treatment station for organic matter that filters household wastes from the municipality, as well as a physicochemical station that removes suspended matter, and a heavy metal treatment station.
+The plant has a physicochemical station that removes suspended matter, and a heavy metal treatment station.

 The site places a great emphasis on the safety of people and facilities.
 Its safety approach is formally established through the implementation of a safety management reference system called AIMS (Arkema Integrated Management System).